OpenBikes/openbikes.co/README.md

 Contains the code for managing the two databases:

 - A timeseries database which stores every update for every single bike station.
-- A geographical database for performing geographical queries.
+- A geographical database for performing spatial queries.

 ### [routing](routing/README.md)